19 August 2017

-University of Cambridge Shakespeare Summer Programme
+Shakespeare Summer Programme

 The academic programme

-• Four special subject courses (two for each week)
+• Four courses (two per week)

 • Evening talks